 CP 99994 dihydrochloride

-High affinity NK1 antagonist (Ki = 0.145 nM in vitro).
+CP 99994 dihydrochloride is a high affinity NK1 antagonist (Ki = 0.145 nM in vitro).
 Also displays high ex vivo binding potency in gerbil striatum (IC50 = 36.8 nM).
 Attenuates endothelium-dependent contraction induced by substance P.

 Sold for research purposes under agreement from Pfizer Inc.